GeovaneJefferson/timemachine/README.md

 **After every system reboot, you must manually restart the daemon by:**
 1. Running `python3 app.py`
 2. Opening `http://localhost:5000`
-3. Clicking the "RUN" button
+3. Clicking the "Run" button
 4. Or after all its setup, just run daemon.py in terminal :D

 ### System Compatibility